 Kinman has practiced public accounting since 2003.
-He serves a diverse spectrum of not-for-profit organization and governmental entities, providing assurance and consulting services to educational institutions, research organizations, community health centers, federally qualified health centers (FQHCs), foundations, international nongovernmental organizations, and social welfare organizations.
-He also manages audits of behavioral health providers, long-term care communities, home health agencies, hospice and private care organizations, affordable housing and LIHTC entities, and other ancillary health care organizations.
+He serves a diverse spectrum of not-for-profit organization and governmental entities, providing assurance and consulting services to educational institutions, research organizations, community health centers, federally qualified health centers (FQHCs), foundations, international nongovernmental organizations, social welfare organizations, and ancillary health care providers and organizations.

 Kinman is well versed in performing compliance audits of not-for-profit and for-profit entities that participate in federal programs under the Yellow Book; the OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; the U.S. Department of Housing and Urban Development (HUD) Consolidated Audit Guide; the U.S. Department of Education (ED) Guide for Audits of Proprietary Schools; and other federal agencies’ program-specific audit guides.
 He also has significant experience working on forensic investigations and litigation support for health care and not-for-profit clients.
 Kinman has led training on various accounting and auditing topics for Moss Adams professionals as well as clients and industry organizations.

 In 2021, Kinman was honored by the San Francisco Business Times as one of its OUTstanding Voices, for being a leader who is out and making a difference in the business world.
 He currently serves on the firm's Inclusion & Diversity Advisory Board, with the goals of explicitly living our core values, doing the work necessary to be an anti-racist firm, and create an inclusive culture where everyone feels like they belong.